-Carrie Rupprath is shareholder in Winstead's Public & Regulatory Law Practice Group.
+Carrie Rupprath is shareholder in Winstead's Corporate, Securities/Mergers & Acquisitions Practice Group.
 She represents clients with respect to regulatory issues, approvals and compliance matters.
 Her practice is primarily focused on representing clients in the insurance industry before the Texas Department of Insurance.
 She also has experience representing industrial facilities before the Texas Commission on Environmental Quality and assisting clients in the aggregates industry with a variety of transportation matters.

 - Represents clients in enforcement and compliance matters before the Texas Department of Insurance, Texas Department of Motor Vehicles, and the Texas Commission on Environmental Quality.

 - Represents clients with respect to approvals and licensing matters before the Texas Department of Insurance and the Texas Commission on Environmental Quality.

 - Provides legal and ethics advice to clients based on state administrative laws, specifically statues, rules and policies relating to the Administrative Procedure Act, the Open Meetings Act and the Public Information Act.